 The primary way to log into your application is with mabl credentials. mabl credentials are a special class of variables that are configured at the workspace level and passed in at run time.

-We recommend creating login flows that use mabl credentials for the following reasons:
+We recommend creating login flows with mabl credentials for the following reasons:

 - mabl credentials are not readily visible in your flows and tests.